Shelve Changes dialog

 In this pane you can explore the differences between the base repository version of the selected file, and the version you are about to commit.

 Previous Difference / Next Difference Shift+F7 F7

-When the last/first difference is hit, IntelliJ IDEA suggests to click the arrow buttons F7/Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.
+When the last/first difference is reached, IntelliJ IDEA suggests to click the arrow buttons F7/Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.